EGI-Federation/documentation/content/en/providers/cloud-compute/openstack/_index.md

 The appliance running at your OpenStack must:

-- Be accessible via public IP with port 2170 open for external connections.
 - Have a host certificate to send the accounting information to the accounting repository.
 DN of the host certificate must be registered in GOCDB with service type `eu.egi.cloud.accounting`.
 The host certificate and key in PEM